Azure/azure-powershell/src/Network/docs/latest-2019-04-30/New-AzFirewall.md

 Dynamic: False
 ```

-### -NatRuleCollection
+### -NatRule
 Collection of NAT rule collections used by Azure Firewall.
-To construct, see NOTES section for NATRULECOLLECTION properties and create a hash table.
+To construct, see NOTES section for NATRULE properties and create a hash table.

 ```yaml
 Type: Microsoft.Azure.PowerShell.Cmdlets.Network.Models.Api20190201.IAzureFirewallNatRuleCollection[]